-Botswana is currently not in a total lockdown.
-However, President Masisi has announced that a full lockdown is imminent.
-There are no scheduled flights, and all land and air borders have been closed to foreign nationals.
+Botswana declared a State of Emergency on 31 March 2020, following the confirmation of three cases of COVI-19 in Botswana.
+President Masisi announced that more extreme social distancing measures will take effect from midnight on 2 April until further notice and only essential services will be permitted to operate.
+Parliament will convene within seven days and agree on the State of Emergency regulations to be implemented.
+We will advise further when these are released.
+Currently, there are no scheduled flights, and all land and air borders have been closed to foreign nationals.
 Doctors, pharmacies and supermarkets currently remain open to the public yet restricted to a maximum of 50 individuals at a time.
 There is a total suspension of public gatherings of more than 100 people.
-Botswana does not yet have a confirmed case of COVID-19, though has quarantined a number of people, and you should still take care to minimise your risk of exposure.
-Please also look at the Botswana Facebook page: Covid-19_Mohw and ring this Toll free no. 0800 600 740 for further information.
+Please also look at the Botswana Facebook page: Covid-19 Mohw and ring this Toll free no. 0800 600 740 for further information.